I accept the following insurance:

 Why is Private Pay Beneficial?

-In order to use your insurance for services I must provide them with a mental health diagnosis.
+In order to use your insurance for services I must provide a mental health diagnosis.
 This means you aren’t covered for simply having a hard time, needing help processing, or wanting to learn new ways of thinking.

 Also, if you use your insurance, your insurance company can audit your records at their leisure.
 Your insurance company also dictates how many sessions you are able to receive, which tends to not be enough to truly complete all of your goals.